grblHAL/Simulator/README.md

  ![Minicom Serial](doc/readme/images/minicom_serial.png)

- Now exit the setup and configuration and you will see the connection to our grbl simulator.
-Press ```$ + Return``` for your first help command.
+ Now exit the setup and configuration and you will see the connection to our grblHAL simulator.
+Press `$ + Return` for your first help command.

  ![Minicom Connected](doc/readme/images/minicom_connected.png)